open-toolchain/tekton-catalog/kubernetes-service/README.md

 ### Context - ConfigMap/Secret

-  The task expects the following kubernetes resources to be defined:
+  The task may rely on the following kubernetes resources to be defined:

 * **Secret cd-secret**

   Secret containing:
-  * **API_KEY**: An IBM Cloud Api Key use to access to the IBM Cloud Container registry service (https://cloud.ibm.com/iam/apikeys)
+  * **API_KEY**: An [IBM Cloud Api Key](https://cloud.ibm.com/iam/apikeys) used to access IBM Cloud Kubernetes Service.
+Note: secret name and secret key can be configured using Task's params.

+  If this secret is provided, it will be used to obtain the the git token for the git integration in the toolchain

   See [sample TriggerTemplate](./sample/listener-kubernetes-service.yaml) on how to create the secret using `resourcetemplates` in a `TriggerTemplate`